emnify/product-docs/docs/data-streamer/available-integrations.md

 ### Amazon Kinesis Data Streams

-Amazon Kinesis Data Streams allows for collecting and processing large streams of event and usage data records in real-time.
+Amazon Kinesis Data Streams allows for collecting and processing large streams of event and usage data records in real time.
 Applications created on Amazon Kinesis Data Streams can run on Amazon EC2 instances.
 Typical uses are to send processed records to dashboards, generate alerts, dynamically change pricing or advertising strategies, or send data to other Amazon services.